trducng/rainman/README.md

 - Add response in AddScreen so that users know each word is added successfully
 - A slight tutorial in Shuffle screen
 - Add the ability to note and examples
+- Normalize Redux state and move some state components from arrays to objects

 ## Low priority
 - Make the status bar's search input an expandable button (likely need some Animation).